Gombey: History

+Etymology and Bahamian roots

-The word "Gombey" is related to the Bahamian "Goombay", a similar musical tradition.
+The word Gombey is related to the Bahamian Goombay, a similar musical tradition (though lacking costume and dance elements).
 It also refers to a specific drum of African origin (see List of Caribbean drums).
-In addition to the Bahamian Goombay tradition, Gombey is similar to some other Afro-Caribbean styles and celebrations (such as the Mummers).
+In addition to the Bahamian Goombay tradition, Gombey is similar to some other Afro-Caribbean and other styles and celebrations (such as the Mummers and Morris dance).
 In Bermuda, Gombeys are seen more as dancers than musicians, with ritualised costumes, accoutrements and steps, whereas in the West Indies the term applies to a musical tradition, not normally accompanied by dance.
-Afro-Caribbeans came to Bermuda primarily from former Spanish colonies as free, but indentured, servants in the Seventeenth Century ('til the terms of indenture were raised from seven to ninety-nine years as a discouragement).
+Cultural continuity would be expected not simply with other British or formerly British territories in the Americas, but also with Latin America.
+Africans and people with African ancestry who formed part of Bermuda's 17th Century founding population came to Bermuda primarily from former Spanish colonies as free, but indentured, servants in the Seventeenth Century ('til the terms of indenture were raised from seven to ninety-nine years as a discouragement).
 Most of these arrived as Spanish-speaking Catholics, but acculturated to become English-speaking Protestants.
-Smaller numbers of slaves, many of African birth, were also captured from the Spanish and Portuguese and sold in Bermuda, and smaller numbers deliberately imported.
-Few of the British West Indian traditions we know today had evolved at that point as most of the British West Indian islands postdate Bermuda's settlement, and most of the culture of the Afro-Hispanic and African immigrants of that century, like that of the Native American and Irish sent to Bermuda under similar conditions, has been lost.
-Over time, the blacks, Native Americans, Irish and some of the English merged to form a single demographic, originally referred to as "coloured" (leaving Bermuda divided into two subgroups, with those presumed to be of entirely European heritage defined as "white").
-In addition to the bass, or "Mother" drum, typically home-made the modern Bermudian Gombey is distinguished by the use of the snare drum (generally in pairs), derived from the British use of the instrument.
-In addition, a kettle drum, a fife are integral parts of Gombey accompaniment; whistles are used by leaders to issue commands.
-The snare drummers play complicated riffs over the steady pulse of the mother drum, often employing call and response patterns, and striking the rim of the snare, as well as the skin.
-The result is an exhilarating, intoxicating, rhythmic mix which provides the impulse (or impetus) for both the dancers as well as the followers, with the snare drum patterns driving the body of the movement and the rimshots communicating with the dancer's feet.
+Smaller numbers of slaves, many of African birth, were also captured from the Spanish and other enemies, or survived the wrecks of their vessels on Bermuda's reefline, and were sold in Bermuda, and smaller numbers deliberately imported.
+The Spanish were not heavily involved in the enslavement of Africans for the trans-Atlantic slave trade, instead primarily buying enslaved Africans from the Portuguese and the Arabs, who both enslaved Africans in southern Africa (from Angola to Zanzibar).